-8.5D.1 Enact legislation to include Idaho and appropriate Columbia River Basin tribes, if they deem their membership appropriate, in the Columbia River Compact.
+8.5D.1 Enact legislation to include Idaho and appropriate Columbia River Basin tribes, if

 8.5E Unified Reporting of Harvest Data

 Reporting of commercial and sport salmon harvest, as well as dam passage information and spawning surveys, is scattered among a variety of jurisdictions.
 This information is needed by the Council, all of the involved agencies and tribes, and the public, all of whom must expend substantial effort to gather the information each year.